How to Improve Lab Operations

 All labs want to deliver high quality science that meet the requirements of their key stakeholders.
 Building the appropriate quality management system (QMS) helps the lab meet these goals.
 The right QMS will improve the lab’s document control, documentation of appropriate processes and procedures, consistency, communication, ability to improve, and help keep the staff engaged with quality work.
 Learning Objectives: Understand the value of a lab quality program, Identify the elements of a lab quality program, Differentiate the benefits of some different lab quality standards, Recognize the benefits of having an accredited QMS, Describe how to prepare to be accredited.

 Building effective metrics enables better setting of goals and targets, and more clear understanding of performance against those targets.
 Having metrics that are balanced and reinforce one another enables the lab to improve the work processes, deliver for the stakeholders, and grow the organization.
 Aligning the key metrics with measures of productivity enables the lab manager to focus on the things that matter.
-Learning Objectives: Identify the basics of lab productivity, Understand the importance of balancing metrics, Select metrics that matter most to the performance of the lab, Judge how different metrics can impact the performance of the lab, Reflect on the kinds of actions the lab manager can take to improve lab performance.
+Learning Outcomes: Identify the basics of lab productivity, Understand the importance of balancing metrics, Select metrics that matter most to the performance of the lab, Judge how different metrics can impact the performance of the lab, Reflect on the kinds of actions the lab manager can take to improve lab performance.